-- Managing RIs with input metrics like RI utilization and RI coverage doesn't tell the full story and can be misleading.
+- Managing RIs and Savings Plans with input metrics like utilization and coverage doesn’t tell the full story and can be misleading.

-- Effective Savings Rate (ESR) is the ROI for RIs, and is the one output metric you can use to measure true RI savings performance.
+- Effective Savings Rate (ESR) is the ROI for savings instruments, and is the one output metric you can use to measure true savings performance.

 - Most people don’t know their ESR and overestimate their actual savings rate.

 This is part 1 of a 3 part blog series introducing the concept of Effective Savings Rate (ESR).
 In this post, we cover the problem, introduce you to the ESR formula, and help you understand how ESR calculations work.
-In part 2, we'll look at limitations of existing Reserved Instance (RI) metrics and why ESR is the one metric that ultimately matters.
-Lastly, in part 3, we'll show you how to calculate your own ESR and discuss what is a good and bad ESR.
+In part 2, we’ll look at limitations of existing savings instrument metrics and why ESR is the one metric that ultimately matters.
+Lastly, in part 3, we’ll benchmark ESR and discuss great, average, and low ESRs.

-We like to use analogies from the world of personal investing to explain the philosophies behind how ProsperOps manages a portfolio of RIs.
+We like to use analogies from the world of personal investing to explain the philosophies behind how ProsperOps manages a savings portfolio, including Reserved Instances and Savings Plans.
 Consider the following dialog between an investor and her financial advisor:

 Investor: How are my investments doing?